 A dental filling can play an important role in helping you maintain the structure of your natural smile and avoid more complex dental problems.
 We can place a tooth filling during a single visit using a range of materials to suit your needs.
 When appropriate, we recommend using composite resin to fill a tooth cavity.
 Also called a “white filling”, the composite resin is color-matched to your smile and creates a strong seal for the prevention of future decay.

 Inlays & Onlays

-For tooth cavities that are located in the larger back teeth, an inlay or onlay may be recommended for the best long-term result.
+For tooth cavities that are located in the larger back teeth, we may recommend an inlay or onlay for the best long-term result.
 Also called a partial crown, this type of restoration is typically made of a ceramic or porcelain material to match your existing teeth.

 Replacing Dark Teeth Fillings: Instant Smile Makeover

 We can replace old teeth fillings that are dark, easily visible when smiling, or leaking.
 A new composite white filling can provide an instant smile makeover while also improving your overall dental health.

 Once the type of filling has been chosen, we will clean the area and apply a local anesthetic for your comfort.
 The decay or infection is gently removed and the filling material is sculpted into place.